trn84/docker-jetson-qemu/README.md

 Then mount the raw image file:

-`sudo mount -o loop backup.im.raw ~/jetson-image-mount/`
+`sudo mount -o loop backup.img.raw ~/jetson-image-mount/`

 Now you can checkout the file system and see if all the files were cloned.
 In a next step we will create a tar archive from the mounted image.